pomelo925/arucoros-realsense/README.md

-# Intel® RealSense™ and ArUco Marker Detection Guide
+# Multiple Intel® RealSense™ Environments

-This repository integrates Intel RealSense cameras with ArUco marker detection under ROS Noetic.
+This repository is designed as a comprehensive toolkit for users looking to explore and implement RealSense™ in various contexts and applications.
+We integrate the powerful capabilities of Intel® RealSense™ with a diverse array of functionalities.

 ## Hardware Check